Mount Sutro: An Electronic Publication Day of Week Date Month Year

 Link: Road Side Peek

-A favourite local diner of Hawthorne residents since the 1950’s, The Hawthorne Grille, formerly named Holly’s is best known to the rest of the world as the coffee shop diner featured in 1994’s Pulp Fiction.
+A favorite local diner of Hawthorne residents since the 1950's, The Hawthorne Grille, formerly named Holly's is best known to the rest of the world as the coffee shop diner featured in 1994's Pulp Fiction.
 I would have loved the opportunity to see the classic architecture of the building and take photographs, but unfortunately the structure was razed several years ago.
-Word has it an Auto Zone retailer now stands on the lot.
+An Auto Zone retailer now stands on the lot.

 Hell’s Half Acre